Domowe Ogórki Kiszone

 Polish Dill Pickles on a white plate, well fermented.

-• There is a massive hype around the world about all-things-fermented.
+• There is massive hype around the world about all-things-fermented.
 And no wonder, they’re a superfood.
 Your gut will thank you for consuming them.

 Polish Dill Pickles How-To’s

 Before my first attempt, I equipped myself with a book by an expert – a well known Polish chef Aleksander Baron.
-In his book “Kiszonki i Fermentacje” (“Pickling and Fermentation”), he presents an array of recipes for all-things-pickled.
+In his book “Kiszonki i Fermentacje” (“Pickling and Fermentation”), he presents an array of recipes for all things pickled.
 The photos in the book look promising, so I’ve decided to give this method a try.

 Pouring brine over cucumbers